mrmelon54/ktane-solver/docs.md

 bombinfo.indicators.isUnlit( <name> ); // returns boolean

 // Ports
-bombinfo.portplates // returns an array of portplates bombinfo.ports.<port name> // returns an integer of the number of ports bombinfo.ports.all // returns an integer
+bombinfo.portplates // returns an array of portplates (see below for more info) bombinfo.ports.<port name> // returns an integer of the number of ports bombinfo.ports.all // returns an integer
 // valid port names are "parallel", "dvid", "stereorca", "ps2", "rj45" and "serial"